seakers/3dchess/README.md

 ```
 ├───docs (sphinx and other documentation)
 ├───scenarios (folder with the input and results files)
-├───viz_examples (To be determined, temporary folder with old files)
+├───.temp (To be determined, temporary folder with old files)
-└───src (folder with main source code)
+└───chess3d (folder with main source code)
     └───nodes (files for all agents)
         ├───engineering (engineering module files)
         ├───science (science module files)